seap-udea/AIsteroid/README.md

 The package is not perfect.
 This are some of the known problems of the package in the present release.

+* The coordinates of the reference stars are a different from that detected by Astrometrica.

 Releases
 --------